napari/docs/docs/plugins/virtual_environment_docs/5-survey.md

 Answer:
 [https://napari.org/guides/stable/events_reference.html](https://napari.org/stable/guides/events_reference.html)

 Granted, this is a work in progress.

-## How do you create or delete a point or shape layer?
 For example, these events are emitted when the user interacts with the layer list:
 ```console
     Viewer.layers.events.inserted